NicholasLYang/uptointerpretation/content/posts/assuming-stupidity.md

 explains something to a person, often female, who already knows it.
 It's quite terrible and unfortunately too common on tech.

-However while I don't want to discredit the phenomenon of mansplaining, what I've noticed is that this situation of a person assuming another person's stupidity and using it to condescend or treat them badly is far more common than just the cases of
+While I don't want to discredit the phenomenon of mansplaining, what I've noticed is that this situation of a person assuming another person's stupidity and using it to condescend or treat them badly is far more common than just the cases of